To continue on our Spring Break Series, we have some more fun family activities for Spring Break that won’t break the bank.

 Tonight we headed to our local university to watch the girls softball team play.
 I brought my 3 youngest kids along.
 My girls both play softball and my son plays baseball, so I knew this would be something they would enjoy.

 If you’re local to Orlando, there are quite a few colleges with sports teams.
-UCF, Stetson, and Seminole State College are just a few schools in our area where you can check out games.
+UCF, Stetson, and Seminole State College are just a few schools in our area where you can check out games in A Football Report.
 The prices are great!
 Even for our family of 6.
 UCF Softball tickets are $5 for the kids (up to 17!!) and $7 for adults.
 Bring along a glove and you may get lucky enough to catch a foul ball.
 There is fun music and some interactive games, including the easy slots games between some of the innings to keep younger kids entertained.

 Most of these fields also offer free parking.
 Parking at UCF was right at the field.
 We found this out after parking at a parking garage half a mile away.
 Whoops.
 On a positive note, I got my steps in today!
 And we were able to get a peek at the football stadium (Go Knights!) on our walk, along with the restaurants, and stores on campus.
 My oldest son is attending in the Fall, so it was nice to get a mini tour.